 When it comes to cost, the best email service for authors is (drum roll)…

 Is it easy to move?

 It takes about 15 minutes to switch email providers.
 Often, it’s simply a matter of typing your login information, and everything will import automatically.
-It’s so easy that I refuse to do this as a paid service for authors until they have tried it themselves.
+It’s so easy that I have refused to offer this as a paid service for authors until they have tried it themselves.
 In almost every instance, the author was shocked at how easy it was.

 There is no reason to use an email platform you are not in love with.
+You can and should choose the best email service for an author like you.
 Your subscribers may not even notice the difference when you switch.

 I use ConvertKit (Affiliate Link) and, if you can afford it, it’s the best pick.
 If you are time-poor and cash-rich, ConvertKit will be the easiest, fastest, and most enjoyable platform to use.